How to Shop Around for the Best Maternity Hospital

 What’s the labor and delivery experience of your dreams?
 Plenty of designated areas for natural childbirth?
 In-house lactation specialists at the ready?
 A place for your spouse to spend the night with you and your newborn?

 Whatever you’re hoping for, don’t leave it up to chance.
 In fact, the factors mentioned above aren’t always a given.
-So if you “pick” your hospital by default—aka going to whichever one your ob-gyn is affiliated with—then all you can do is hope for the best.
+So if you “pick” your maternity hospital by default—aka going to whichever one your ob-gyn is affiliated with—then all you can do is hope for the best.
 A better bet?
 Shop around for your hospital as carefully as you shop for your OB.
-Here’s how.
+Especially now in the age of COVID-19, you’ll want to give birth in a comforting and safe environment.
+Here’s how to find the best labor and delivery hospital for you.

 Of course your doctor matters.
-But depending on your OB and her on-call schedule, she may not even be the one to deliver your baby.
-It could be another doctor from the practice or it could even be an ob-gyn who happens to be working at the hospital the night you go into labor——someone you’ve never met before.
+But depending on your OB and their on-call schedule, they may not even be the one to deliver your baby.
+It could be another doctor from the practice or it could even be an ob-gyn who happens to be working at the maternity hospital the night you go into labor——someone you’ve never met before.

 In addition to the doctor whose hands you’re in, your surroundings can greatly influence how comfortable your birthing process will be, as a whole.
 After all, even if your OB is able to swoop in at the right moment to deliver baby, the majority of the time, you’ll be tended to by hospital staff.
 Labor and delivery—as well as the recuperation process (which, physically, is no picnic, either)—is much more pleasant in an environment that’s comforting and supportive.